 Review Criteria

 If the Commissioner determines that a dual-capacity escrow arrangement may be considered for approval under § 58-64A-105(12), the escrow agreement and related documentation must contain protections sufficient to preserve the independence, segregation, and statutory integrity of resident funds.
-Approval is discretionary and will be granted only if the following conditions are satisfied, in form and substance satisfactory to the Commissioner:
+Approval is discretionary.
+In evaluating a proposed arrangement, the Department will consider, as applicable, in form and substance satisfactory to the Commissioner:

 Acknowledgment of Statutory Limitation: Written acknowledgment of § 58-64A-105(12) and of the specific dual-capacity arrangement approved by the Commissioner.